Policies

 Release of Information by Schools

 Institutions are encouraged to make information about their accreditation status publicly available, including the findings of reports and any obligations or requirements established by Commission action.
-While NEASC does not release copies of schools self-assessments, other institutional reports, evaluation reports, or notification letters, it believes it to be good practice for institutions to make these materials available after notification of action on their status.
+While NEASC does not release copies of schools' self-assessments, other institutional reports, evaluation reports, or notification letters, it believes it to be good practice for institutions to make these materials available after notification of action on their status.

 Because of the potential to be misleading, institutions are asked not to publish or otherwise disseminate only selected excerpts from these materials.
 While NEASC does not initiate public release of information on actions of warning, show cause, or deferral, if such information is released by the institution in question, we will respond to related inquiries.